 Are you confused enough?!?!?!

 Lactobacillus rhamnosus HN001 is available in freeze-dried form.
-It is available in the US at the time of this writing (fall 2013) in Florajen 4 Kids and Blue Rock Holistics Super Shield.
+It is available in the US in Florajen 4 Kids and Blue Rock Holistics Super Shield.

 Manufacturers change their ingredients frequently, so products containing this strain may change.